junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 Cas gives him a look, the corners of his eyes dropping, full of sadness and regret, looking utterly awful.

 Dean immediately regrets asking.
-His fingers traces Cas's cheeks, palms holding his face, gently shushing and rushing the words.
+His fingers trace Cas's cheeks, palms holding his face, gently shushing and rushing the words.
 "I'm sorry, I'm sorry, Cas.
 Whatever I did, all the harm I did to you all these years, I'm so, so sorry...
 I would never do any of that again, promise."

 But Cas is shaking his head.
-Dean hesitantly starts pulling his hands away, only get grabbed by Cas's hands to hold them there, his cheek pressing into them firmly.
+Dean hesitantly starts pulling his hands away, only to get grabbed by Cas's hands to hold them there, his cheek pressing into them firmly.

 "It's not you.
 It's me," Cas tells him, eyes closed, hints of tears pooling at the corners.
-His face looks more painful than all these times when demons or angels or British's hurt him, Dean thinks.
+His face looks more painful than all these times when demons or angels or British hurt him, Dean thinks.
 He wants to do everything to make that look not show up there ever again.

-Cas takes a breath, looking as though having to take all the effort to push the words out.
+Cas takes a breath, looking as though having to take everything he has to push the words out.
 Dean squeezes his hands, hoping that's enough hint.

 Cas continues, "You just said it yourself, '*can't love without trust*'.
 And I think -- I thought -- I already lost all of that.
 Back when you told me you wished it changed anything, when... when you *trusted* me and I ruined everything..."

-*I wish this changed anything.* That sounds oddly familiar, where is it from?
+'*I wish this changed anything.*' That sounds oddly familiar, where is it from?
 Dean thinks, wondering, before all the memory floods back, soaking through him.
 The time he had to trap Cas in a holy fire circle, when they were... when they were enemies, almost.
 When things were bad -- really, really bad.
 And then, Cas died.
 That seemed to be the only unchanging theme in all his memories -- seeing Cas die in countless ways, never knowing if he'd see him again.

 Part of his mind wanders far, thinking if that *had been* the last time he'd ever seen Cas, how'd he feel.
-His mind hasn't came up with a thought, his heart already clenches hard, bleeding and breaking, the pain so sharp that he actually gasps, thinking he might be having a heart attack right then and there.
+His mind hasn't come up with a thought, his heart already clenches hard, bleeding and breaking, the pain so sharp that he actually gasps, thinking he might be having a heart attack right then and there.

 "That was, what, almost seven years ago now?"
 Dean chokes out.

 Cas gives a bitter smile.
-"Angels have good memory."
+"Angels have good memories."
 Then, "so now you can understand why..."

 Tentatively, Cas is trying to draw his hand back, only to be held tight again.

 "It's forgiven," Dean tells him, looking in the eyes and saying it again.
 "I forgave you, of course I forgave you, a long time ago.
 You hear me?
-So no more self-beaten up crap now, we all good?"
+So no more self-beaten-up crap now, we all good?"

 At that, Cas nods and finally lets the grimace fade, a little bit at a time, gradually eased.

 "Alright, enough chick-flick moments," Dean pats him gently on the shoulder, wiping his own eyes and face clean, standing up.
 "Where's Sam gone off to again?
-Library run can't possibly take this long."
+A library run can't possibly take this long."

 "I'm gonna go check if there are any missed phone calls or something."
 Dean heads toward the kitchen door, when an afterthought hits him halfway.
 He turns, rubbing his forehead with one hand and pointing at the red hex bag still lying on the table with the other.